Jaish al-Rashideen

-The Jaish al-Rashideen (English: "Army of the Guides") group is a Sunni Iraqi insurgent group taking part in many guerrilla attacks against U.S.-led Coalition forces using IEDs, sniping soldiers off from a distance, and firing rockets and mortar bombs.
-The group has been operating in Iraq since the middle of 2003.
-Jaish al-Rashideen conducts its attacks in the volatile Sunni Triangle, around the areas of Baghdad, Tikrit and Diyala.
-Its members are believed to be mostly native Iraqi Sunni Muslims, including persons previously serving in Saddam Hussein's national forces such as the Republican Guard and Fedayeen Saddam.
+The Jaish al-Rashideen (English: "Army of the Guides") group was a Sunni Iraqi insurgent group taking part in many guerrilla attacks against U.S.-led Coalition forces using IEDs, sniper fire, and firing rockets and mortar bombs.
+The group had been operating in Iraq since the middle of 2003.
+Jaish al-Rashideen conducted its attacks in the volatile Sunni Triangle, Baghdad Belts, Salah al-Din and in western Diyala.
+Its members are believed to be mostly native Iraqi Sunni Muslims, including persons previously serving in Saddam Hussein's national forces such as the Republican Guard, Fedayeen Saddam and the Mukhabarat.

+Overview

-The group's goals are to end the presence of US troops in the country, and the departure of all other Coalition forces in the country.
+The group's goals were to end the presence of U.S. troops in the country, and the departure of all other Coalition forces in the country.
 The group was suspected to have joined the Mujahideen Shura Council, but so far no conclusive evidence have pointed to a connection.

 On September 7, 2007 eight insurgency groups made a pact together and established a new umbrella group called Jihad and Reform Front.
 The groups are: